Omikhleia/resilient.sile/README.md

 ## See also

-This collection also uses several modules provided separately, that you may find useful on their own.
+This collection also uses several modules now provided separately, that you may find useful on their own.

 - [Paragraph boxes, framed boxes and tables](https://github.com/Omikhleia/ptable.sile)
 - [Cross-references](https://github.com/Omikhleia/labelrefs.sile)
 - [Superscripts and subscripts](https://github.com/Omikhleia/textsubsuper.sile)
 - [Barcodes](https://github.com/Omikhleia/barcodes.sile) (for ISBNs, etc.)
 - [Markdown support](https://github.com/Omikhleia/markdown.sile)

+## License

+All code is under the MIT License.

+The documentation is under CC-BY-SA 2.0.

+The examples (i.e. anythings in the "examples" folder) have varying licenses and some are used by courtesy of the authors.
+Please check their respective license or ask, in case of doubts, for details and exact licensing terms.